zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 - **Personalization**: AI can analyze user behavior and preferences to provide personalized recommendations, content, and experiences.
 Example: Streaming services like Netflix use AI to suggest movies and shows based on viewing history, enhancing user engagement and satisfaction.
 - **Automation and Efficiency**: AI can automate repetitive tasks, streamline workflows, and improve operational efficiency.
-Example: Customer service apps use AI-powered chat bots to handle common inquiries, reducing response times and freeing up human agents for more complex issues.
+Example: Customer service apps use AI-powered chatbots to handle common inquiries, reducing response times and freeing up human agents for more complex issues.
 - **Enhanced User Experience**: AI can improve the overall user experience by providing intelligent features such as voice recognition, natural language processing, and predictive text.
 Example: Virtual assistants like Siri and Google Assistant use AI to understand and respond to voice commands, making it easier for users to interact with their devices.